stepan-o/loopforge/docs/LOOPFORGE_AGENT_PROMPT.md

 When in doubt, push the code toward this shape:

 ### 6.1 Policy interface
-A small, clear API for decisions:
+There is a small, clear API for decisions at the type level:

 ```text
 def decide_robot_action_plan(perception: AgentPerception) -> AgentActionPlan: ...